brown-studios/minuet/hardware/light/v3/design-and-errata.md

 As a rough estimate, a typical RGB LED pixel draws 0.3 W when red, green, and blue are at full brightness and a typical RGBW LED pixel draws an extra 0.1 W when the white channel is also lit at full brightness.
 It adds up quickly when you multiply by the number of pixels!

 In practice, you can drive a lot more LEDs if you don't run them at full brightness.
-If you run them at 50% intensity uses about 1/4 the power, they're still plenty bright, and they will last longer because they produce less waste heat.
+If you run them at 50% intensity, they use about 1/4 the power, they're still plenty bright, and they will last longer because they produce less waste heat.

-With the available 12 W of power, you should be able to light about 40 RGB pixels at full brightness and a few times more when operated at a reduced brightness.
+With the available 12 W of power from the `LIGHT` connector, you should be able to light about 40 RGB pixels at full brightness and many more when operated at a reduced brightness.
 Plenty for lighting up the fan cowling or part of the ceiling.

 Recommendation: Use RGBW addressable LED strips with a warm white or cold white channel to improve [color rendering](https://en.wikipedia.org/wiki/Color_rendering_index) when used for white light general illumination.
 Mixing RGB to produce white without a dedicated white channel makes everything look weird.